LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 One thing is for certain, you definitely don’t want to shortchange your time spent exploring the inside and outside of this cultural treasure.

-If you are visiting Barcelona from outside of Spain, there are a number of ways that you can get there.
-For those visiting from outside of Europe, the easiest way to get to Barcelona is to fly into the Josep Tarradellas Barcelona-El Prat Airport (BCN).
+If you are visiting Barcelona from outside of Spain, there are several ways that you can get there.
+For those visiting from outside of Europe, the easiest way to get to Barcelona is to fly into the Josep Tarradellas Barcelona-El Prat Airport (BCN)

 If you are visiting from elsewhere in Europe and have the time, an attractive alternative to flying into Barcelona would be to take the rail system.
 The rail system in Europe is quite advanced, and the rail system within Spain is no exception.